 HemoDefend-RBC™ is a development-stage blood purification technology platform for the blood transfusion industry intended to reduce transfusion reactions and safeguard the quality and safety of blood products.
 The HemoDefend technology utilizes the Company’s polymer bead technology to remove many substances, such as antibodies, free hemoglobin, potassium, cytokines, bioactive lipids, and inflammatory mediators that can cause potentially serious and sometimes fatal transfusion reactions.
 HemoDefend-RBC is designed to purify packed red blood cells.

 HemoDefend-BGA™ is a development-stage purification technology that can remove anti-A and anti-B antibodies from plasma and whole blood, to enable “universal plasma,” and safer whole blood transfusions, respectively.

 The Future of Blood Purification is Now

-CytoSorb® and HemoDefend™ are just two of a number of different resins the Company has designed for various medical applications, including improved dialysis, the potential treatment of inflammatory and autoimmune disorders, rhabdomyolysis in trauma, removal of chemotherapy drugs during treatment of cancer with high dose regional chemotherapy, removal of IV contrast, treatment of drug intoxication, and others.
+CytoSorb®, DrugSorbTM-ATR, VetResQ®, ECOS-300CY®, and HemoDefend™ are just some of the different sorbents the Company has designed for various medical applications.
+Applications of pipeline technologies include improved dialysis, the potential treatment of inflammatory and autoimmune disorders, treatment of severe hyperkalemia, and others.
 Additional information is available in the Investor Relations section.

-CytoSorbents operates through its wholly-owned subsidiary, CytoSorbents Medical Inc. (fka CytoSorbents Inc.), and conducts its European business through its wholly-owned subsidiary, CytoSorbents Europe GmbH.
+CytoSorbents operates through its wholly-owned subsidiary, CytoSorbents Medical Inc. (fka CytoSorbents Inc.), and conducts its European business through its wholly-owned subsidiary, CytoSorbents Europe GmbH, with daughter subsidiaries in the United Kingdom, Switzerland, and Poland.
 CytoSorbents Corporation converted from a Nevada Corporation to a Delaware Corporation in December 2014.